solver-workshop/koa-init-cli/README.md

 # koa-init-cli
-Init a Koa web server with happiness
+Init a Koa && MongoDB web server with happiness